Works & Road Closures List View

 Normal work hours: 6am to 6pm, Monday to Saturday

-Council is planning to deliver roadworks, kerb and channel renewal works, and the construction of a formalized cul-de-sac within Howlett Street between Grosvenor Street and the end of Howlett Street, in Currajong.
+Council is planning to deliver roadworks, kerb and channel renewal works, and the construction of a formalised cul-de-sac within Howlett Street between Grosvenor Street and the end of Howlett Street, in Currajong.

 This project is part of our annual Roadworks program, which aims to maintain our Council controlled road network to ensure the community’s transportation needs are adequately met and continue to support the growth of our region.